-With so much uncertainty facing the future of these big ticket retailers, concerns are mounting that their landlords might face revenue blowback from retail tenants who simply cannot pay their rent.
-REITs across the country have been commenting on how they expect the possibility of tenant bankruptcies to show up on their own balance sheets, as well as how they are working with tenants who have already succumbed to COVID induced bankruptcy filings.
+With so much uncertainty facing the future of these big-ticket retailers, concerns are mounting that their landlords might face revenue blowback from retail tenants who simply cannot pay their rent.
+REITs across the country have been commenting on how they expect the possibility of tenant bankruptcies to show up on their own balance sheets, as well as how they are working with tenants who have already succumbed to COVID-induced bankruptcy filings.

 How is the Real Estate industry handling this uncertainty?

-- STORE Capital Group has a high level of exposure to some of the industries hardest hit by the pandemic, and Fitch recently downgraded STORE’s ratings outlook on worries that many of its tenants may face bankruptcy
+- STORE Capital Group has a high level of exposure to some of the industries hardest hit by the pandemic, and Fitch recently downgraded STORE’s rating outlook on worries that many of its tenants may face bankruptcy

-- Simon Property group said that major retailers which have filed for bankruptcy – such as Macy’s, Nordstrom and Neiman Marcus – are ready to restart as half of Simon Property Group malls are set to reopen
+- Simon Property Group said that major retailers which have filed for bankruptcy – such as Macy’s, Nordstrom, and Neiman Marcus – are ready to restart as half of Simon Property Group malls are set to reopen

 - Regency Centers Corp has not had to increase their bankruptcy watchlist since COVID has taken hold